 - be sure to socialise and grow your network of friends, by chatting to class mates, lecturers and neighbours, joining clubs and societies, taking part in events, volunteering and work experience opportunities

-- stay in touch with family and friends
+- try to avoid becoming isolated, and stay in touch with family and friends

 - drink plenty of water and keep hydrated, particularly if you are drinking alcohol

-- eat healthily and try to avoid too much convenience food
+- try to eat a balanced diet and to avoid too much convenience food

 - get a good night’s sleep